-Yan Bingtao suspended from World Snooker Tour
+Yan suspended from tour amid match-fixing probe

 The 22-year-old's ban will remain in place until the outcome of the investigation.

-Yan, who became the youngest Masters champion in 26 years when he beat John Higgins in the 2021 final, has the right to appeal the decision.
+Yan, who became the youngest Masters champion in 26 years when he beat John Higgins in the 2021 final, has the right to appeal against the decision.

 Last week five Chinese players were handed suspensions by snooker's governing body, the WPBSA.